getify/You-Dont-Know-JS/async & performance/ch3.md

 );
 ```

-So, it should be clear now that `resolve(..)` is the appropriate name for the fulfillment callback parameter of the `Promise(..)` constructor.
+So, it should be clear now that `resolve(..)` is the appropriate name for the first callback parameter of the `Promise(..)` constructor.

 But now let's turn our attention to the callbacks provided to `then(..)`.
 What should they be called (both in literature and in code)?
 I would suggest `fulfilled(..)` and `rejected(..)`: